 - Start the learning process by practising, and also consider your trading strategies.
 You can open demo accounts where you can perform dummy trades without risking your money.

 - Select a broker and online trading platform.
 During your selection process, consider features such as fees, minimum deposit amount, withdrawal options, types of assets and securities available for trading and leverage.

 - Decide on the capital you have available for day trading and set up your money management.

-- Make a conservative first trade, after you have spent a couple of months practising you can start trading by making conservative trades.
+- Make a conservative first trade.
+Once you’ve spent a couple of months practising, start trading by making small, risk-averse trades.

 - Consider the possibility of using mirror trading or social trading.